NetzwergX/netzwergx.github.io/_posts/2012-08-29-group-posts-by-month-and-year-jekyll.md

 		{% endif %}
 {% endraw %}

-I also wrapped this in an if-statement to only read year and month hen there really is something to compare it with left - meaning, when it is not the last post.
-While i could have used `forloop.last`, i felt using `post.next` is easier to understand.
-We can, however, utilize `forloop.first` to check if we are looking at the first post, or not.
+I also wrapped this in an if-statement to only read year and month when there is really something to compare it with left; meaning, when it is not the last post.
+While I could have used `forloop.last`, I felt using `post.next` is easier to understand.
+We can, however, utilize `forloop.first` to check if we are looking at the first post or not.

-So, having all this laid out and considered, the implementation if quite simple:
+So, having all this laid out and considered, the implementation is quite simple:
 {% raw %}

 		<ul class="postList archive">